 Dementia Friendly Massachusetts is a grassroots movement to make our state “dementia friendly."
 In dementia friendly communities, people with dementia feel safe and supported.
 There are many ways you can help.

-Watch these brief videos
+Watch A brief video

 Visit, promote, or start a memory café